pieroproietti/penguins-eggs/sourceforge/files/ISOS/alpine/README.md

 The main limits, are: my Alpine remaster is not yet able to boot from ISO on UEFI, I must to write an APKBUILD to install eggs, actually we rely on a script.

-So, extend penguins-eggs to Alpine Linux is a work in progress, please help!
+Extend penguins-eggs to Alpine Linux is a work in progress, please help!

 ## Video
 I did a video: produce an ISO from Alpine Linux, boot another system with the live and install it using krill a CLI system installer.